How to Generate and Use QR Code in Salesforce

 There can be many use cases for which you can generate and use QR code in Salesforce.
 Some of the use case that I can think of are:

-In this blog post, we will focus on how to generate and use a QR code to manage event attendance in Salesforce.
-With a few declarative steps, you will not only be able to send an event registration confirmation email with QR code but also have a streamlined digital mobile solution to track who among the invited have attended the event.
+In this blog post, we’ll delve into harnessing the power of QR codes specifically for managing event attendance in Salesforce.
+With just a few declarative steps, you’ll not only be able to send event registration confirmation emails containing QR codes but also establish a seamless digital solution for verifying and tracking attendee presence.

-This guide will walk you through how to configure and use QR Code in Salesforce in just under 30 minutes and contains:
+This guide will walk you through configuring the above in just under 30 minutes.
+Ready to dive in?

 References & Useful URLs